ChrstphrHll/npc_gen/students/Vila Tassarion.md

 # Vila Tassarion
 ---
 ### Description
-- Human Bard from Verdain
+- Human Bard from Aldercrown Empire
 - 5th year Diplomacy student in Elkenval
-- long frizzy brunette hair that's plain, Pale Green eyes, and Pale skin
+- shoulder length straight lighter blonde hair that's messy, Pale Green eyes, and Pale skin
 - Is Educated and Effeminate, and has Power as their ideal

 ### Organizations